 Finance Assumptions

-• Upgrades have a five year simple payback period (20% ROI)
+- Upgrades have a five year simple payback period (20% ROI) (please note that this ROI can be ambitious, and depends on underlying upgrades and scale of opportunity present)

 Financial analysis